beastwick/visionable-assignment/README.md

 # Authentication

-I considered guarding the api with user authentication, so Laravel's Breeze framework is in place, but I felt it complicated the basic ask so it has not been fully implemented.
+I considered guarding the api with user authentication, so Laravel's Breeze framework is in place, but I felt it complicated the ask so it has not been fully implemented.